Bonfire Night ideas: 13 suggestions for memorable get-togethers outdoors

 Ready for some brilliant Bonfire Night ideas?
 Of course you are!
 The 5th of November is one of the highlights of autumn, and there are plenty of ways to celebrate the occasion in style.

-This year, why not go a step further and throw a truly memorable get-together for your friends and family?
-We've got plenty of inspo to help you transform your space into an enchanting setting.
-And if you're looking for more ways to make the most of your plot during cooler weather, our winter garden ideas will come in handy, too.
+This year, why not go a step further and throw a truly memorable garden party for your friends and family?
+We've got plenty of inspiration to help you transform your space into an enchanting setting.

-Whether you're throwing the party of the year or hosting an intimate soirée with your nearest and dearest, these Bonfire Night ideas are sure to take the evening up a notch.
+Whether you're throwing the party of the year or hosting an intimate gathering for family, these Bonfire Night ideas are sure to take the evening up a notch.

 One of the main features of Bonfire Night is the fire.
 And, 'with a fire pit, smaller gardens can still have the fun of a bonfire safely and easily,' says the team at FirepitsUK (opens in new tab).
-There are all kinds of styles to choose from – from simple bowls to more decorative designs – but whichever you go for, it's bound to make a gorgeous focal point for your get-together.
+There are all kinds of fire pits to choose from – from simple bowls to more decorative designs – but whichever you go for, it's bound to make a gorgeous focal point for your winter garden party.

-With the addition of accessories, you can cook over them too.
+With the addition of accessories, it's easy to cook on a fire pit too.
 'Cauldrons of stew, warm cocktails and the traditional bangers all taste wonderful when cooked over fire,' adds the team.
 'And, after the cooking's done, the fire pit can be loaded up with logs and will keep everyone cozy long into the evening.'